qgis/QGIS-Enhancement-Proposals/QEP-xx-virtual-layers.rst

 *   **createSpatialIndex()**: call to Spatialite's CreateSpatialIndex
 *   **createAttributeIndex()**: does nothing

+SQL queries for updating / adding / deleting data could be set to some simple defaults for simple virtual layers.

 In link with this provider, a SQLite extension module able to handle virtual layer will be developed

 * offering a complete Spatialite geometric view from QGIS data sources implies to return a BLOB for geometries formatted with the internal Spatialite format for geometries.
-The Python API regarding virtual tables support is too limited to implement that.
+The Python API regarding virtual tables support is too limited to implement that for test purposes.

 #.# Example(s)
 ..............